JainendraDwivedi/NirAmaya/README.md

 3. Create a MongoDB database

-4. If running locally update the DATABASE with your connection string in a .env file
+4. If running locally update the DATABASE with your connection string in a .env file in the main Calorie-Heist folder.
+   An example of the .env file ->

+> DATABASE = mongodb://localhost:27017/****
+> PORT = 8000
+> SECRET = *****

-5. If running on a server or hosting platform add the DATABASE with connection string to the environment variables
+5. If running on a server or hosting platform add the DATABASE with connection string to the environment variables.

-6. If needed seed the MongoDB database by running npm run seed
+6. If needed seed the MongoDB database by running npm run seed.

-## Usage
+7. Turn on the mongod,mongo commands in the command prompt and use RoBo3T to access the Datatbase.

 ## Features

 ## Contributors